Hamza-Azam-B/Azure-Honeynet-/README.md

 ## Methodology Overview

 Honeynet setup:
-- I started with the deployment of my windows 11 virtual machine in Azure that were deliberately vulnerable, putting them online to mimic the insecure environment of the real world and entice global hackers.
+- I started with the deployment of my windows 11 virtual machine in Azure that was deliberately vulnerable, putting them online to mimic the insecure environment of the real world and entice threat actors.

 Monitoring and Analysis:
-- Azure was set up to ingest logs from the following: Windows Security Events, Linux Syslog, and NSG flow logs to a Log Analytics Workspace.
+- Azure was set up to ingest logs from the Windows Security Event.
 Microsoft Sentinel was used to visualize the attacks, creating an interactive global attack map and querying the collected data using KQL.

 Observation of security metrics:
 - I followed the environment for a period of 24 hours, observing key security metrics such as failed logons, brute-force attempts, and malicious inbound traffic.
-In this way, I came to understand just how rapidly and with what intensity exposed cloud systems are attacked.
+By doing this, I came to understand just how rapidly and with what intensity exposed cloud systems are attacked.

 Log investigation and enrichment:
 - Imported large GeoIP watchlist into Sentinel to enrich attacker IP addresses with geographic data, enabling me to map the origin of the attacks and further analyze global threat patterns.